varnish/hitch/hitch.conf.man.rst

 In the event that we have multiple certificates that provide the same SNI string, an error will be logged.
-The last loaded certificate will in that case take precendence.
+The last loaded certificate will in that case take precedence.

-For partial overlap in names, e.g. if one certificate provides "www.example.com" and another one "\*.example.com", the most specific match will always take precendence at SNI lookup.
+For partial overlap in names, e.g. if one certificate provides "www.example.com" and another one "\*.example.com", the most specific match will always take precedence at SNI lookup.

 This option is also available in a frontend declaration, to make a certificate only available for a specific listen endpoint.